department-of-veterans-affairs/vets-website/README.md

 is stored in `.travis.yml`.

 The build configuration will depend on the branch being pushed.
-The `master` brnach and any feature branches will trigger a build with the default build type (development), while the staging and production branches will use the production build type.
+The `master` branch and any feature branches will trigger a build with the default build type (development), while the staging and production branches will use the production build type.